JasonCodesC/order_matcher/README.md

 ### V2 stats:

-The zeros above in between massive trades/sec tell us this engine isn't dealing with compute-bound slowdowns i.e. are matching logic is pretty solid.
+The zeros above in between massive trades/sec tell us this engine isn't dealing with compute-bound slowdowns i.e. our matching logic is pretty solid.
 So to improve upon V1 we will try and smooth out the input to reduce idle gaps.
-We will make our rings/buffers bigger to absorb burts of orders and will use a hybrid backoff so that idle spin is reduced.
+We will make our rings/buffers bigger to absorb bursts of orders and will use a hybrid backoff so that idle spin is reduced.

 | sec  | orders_per_sec | trades_per_sec | total_orders | total_trades |